Clunking, rattling, creaking, knocking… these are not sounds you should hear when turning your car’s steering wheel.

 Driving with worn shocks or struts is not recommended, as the car may sag or tip to one side, causing dangerous instability at highway speeds.

-Your car may also excessively dive forward when braking or lean back when accelerating if the shocks or struts are bad.
-Clunking or whining sounds when turning the steering wheel have also been reported by drivers.
+Your car may also excessively dive forward when braking or lean back when accelerating if the shocks or struts are faulty.
+Clunking or whining noises when turning the steering wheel have also been reported by drivers.

-If your shocks or struts do fail, be sure to check out our previous article for a full breakdown on replacement costs.
+If your shocks or struts do fail, be sure to check out our previous article for a comprehensive breakdown on replacement costs.

 8. Low Tire Pressure

-Noise from the steering wheel can be from low tire pressure and not just issues with the suspension or power steering.
+Noise from the steering wheel may occur due to insufficient tire pressure, rather than problems with the suspension or power steering.

 Tires are designed to withstand the physical forces at play when turning.
 However, underinflated tires are more likely to flex and lose shape as the sidewalls can’t hold up.
-Besides being a potential safety hazard, you may also hear squealing sounds when turning the steering wheel.
+Besides being a possible safety risk, you may also hear squealing sounds when turning the steering wheel.

 How do you tell when your tire pressure is too low?
-Check out our detailed tire pressure guide here.
+Check out our comprehensive tire pressure guide here.

 9. Bad Power Steering Belt